ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/faq/browser-support.md

 ## In Practice

-The OHIF Viewer is capable of _running_ on:
+The Cure Assist is capable of _running_ on:

 - IE 11
 - FireFox